 * Planning the office layout to the smallest detail.

 * Running credit checks on contractors providing services.

 * Choosing the correct builders with experience and industry knowledge.

 * Preparing for any downtime in advance and notifying clients, service providers and staff to ensure everyone can plan accordingly.

 “In planning your move down to the finest details, you can anticipate the curve balls and provide peace of mind for all parties,” Ford says.

 The last element involved in acquiring new business premises is compliance.
 Without the proper compliance certificates, you compromise your insurance in the case of injury or damage.

-Compliance documentation may include certificates for water and plumbing, electrical, beetles, gas and an electrified fence.
+Compliance documentation might include certificates for water and plumbing; electrical; beetles; gas and electrified fences.

-“It is in your best interest to get these sooner rather than later as you don’t want to hold up the sale process,” Ford advises.
+“It is in your best interest to get these sooner rather than later as you don’t want to hold up the sale process,” says Ford.